How to Stop Claude from Hallucinating Financial Data

 What goes wrong without a data source

 The failures follow predictable patterns.
+Research on LLM accuracy with financial filings found that even GPT-4 achieved only 79% accuracy when given full filing context and 9% without it.
 Stale data: Claude's training has a cutoff date.
 It cannot know that a company's P/E changed last quarter.
 Confident fabrication: for less-covered stocks, Claude generates ratios from distributional priors.
 A hallucinated P/E of 31.4 looks precise enough to act on.
 Wrong time period: Claude cannot distinguish current from historical.
 It may return 2024 Q3 revenue when you asked about the latest quarter, with no indication the number is outdated.

 Derived metric errors: ratios like EV/EBITDA or FCF yield require multiple inputs.
 If any one input is hallucinated, the derived figure is wrong.
 False citations: some models now cite sources for financial figures, but the sources do not always contain the attributed numbers.
 The hallucination moves from the answer to the citation.